 Dr. Jamie Althoff graduated from Ferris State University in Big Rapids, MI in 2005 with a B.S. in Vision Science.
 She received her Doctor of Optometry degree from the Michigan College of Optometry in 2007.
-In 2008, Dr. Althoff completed a one year residency in Primary Care with emphasis in Geriatrics and Low Vision at Nova Southeastern University College of Optometry.
+In 2008, Dr. Althoff completed a residency in Primary Care with an emphasis in Geriatrics and Low Vision at Nova Southeastern University College of Optometry.
 She is currently a full time faculty member at Nova Southeastern University College of Optometry and holds the rank of Assistant Professor.

 Dr. Althoff’s teaching responsibilities at NSU College of Optometry include instructor of record for the Theoretical Optics I and II lecture and laboratory courses, instructor of record for the Clinical Gerontology course, and lab instructor for Optometric Theory and Methods and Physical Diagnosis labs.
 She also serves as the Director of Outcomes Assessment and Faculty Development.